 - 1 clove garlic minced

-- 1 tbsp store-bought chili oil (note 2)
+- 1 tablespoon Chinese crispy chilli oil see (note 2) for store-bought

 If pan-frying (for pot-stickers)

-- 1 tbsp oil neutral-tasting, such as canola or sunflower
+- 1 tablespoon oil neutral-tasting, such as canola or sunflower

 Making the vegan dumpling filling